String gardens are an easy and beautiful way to bring plants into your home, no matter how small your space

 When he decided to add bonsai-esque plants to his project, he wanted to keep the landscapes open and airy – and the hanging plants concept was born.
 “I realised it is very simple and beautiful having plants suspended from the ceiling by just a few threads and completely unencumbered by pots or containers.
 And so began the String Gardens project”, says Van der Valk.

 String gardens are simple and fun to make.
-Any plant can be used, but ones with smaller root bases are ideal (begonias, orchids, or even grass or even small trees can be used).
+They’re ideal plants for urban spaces, and any plant can be used.
+That being said, ones with smaller root bases are most ideal.
+I’d recommend begonias, orchids, grasses or even small trees such as Bonsai bushes.
 The roots should be covered in a ball of soil held together with an exterior layer of moss, and wound tightly with string.

 Van der Valk advises watering the plant with a mist spray bottle, or soaking it for 10-15 minutes in water once a week.
 Let the garden drain in a sink until the water stops dripping before hanging it back, et voila!
 You’re ready to hang your masterpiece.
 These decorative balls not only add colour and life to any decorative scheme, but are actually really fun to make and take care of.

-For more information and ideas, please see: www.stringgardens.com
+For more information and ideas on string gardens for the home, please see: www.stringgardens.com

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!